 - Prescription drugs like Vicodin and Adderall

 When an addict has switched over to this form of administration of drugs, it is usually a sign of a progression of addiction.
-Besides being addicted to the drug, having a higher chance of overdosing, there are also other major health concerns that follow the repeated injection of drugs.
+Besides being addicted to the drug, having a higher chance of overdosing, other major health concerns follow the repeated injection of drugs.

 Diseases You Can Catch from IV Drug Use

 Addicts are usually not in their right mind and don’t think of infection or diseases when they are in the process of getting high, so sharing needles or using unsanitary tools are of very little concern.
 This leads to many infectious diseases and viruses such as Hepatitis B & C and HIV.

 Besides the viruses, other health issues can evolve with the repeated injection of drugs.
 There is damage that can be done to internal organs, of course, but there are many different types of damage a user can do to their skin.
 This can result from regularly injecting, using potentially tainted needles, injecting into fat or muscle by accident due to missing the vein, and being injected right under the skin called “skin popping.”
 This can result in a painful lump that could potentially cut off blood flow to the area.